The council has a duty to divide its area into polling districts and designate polling places for each district and review them every five years.

 • The constituency boundaries.

-What’s the difference between a polling district, place and station?
+What is the difference between a polling district, place and station?

-• A polling district is a geographical sub-division of an electoral area, i.e., a UK Parliamentary constituency, a borough ward or an electoral division.
+• A polling district is a geographical sub-division of an electoral area, i.e. a UK Parliamentary constituency, a borough ward or an electoral division.

 • A polling place is normally the building or place in the polling district that residents can find and recognise.
 There is no legal definition of what a polling place is and could be defined as tightly as a particular building or as widely as the entire polling district.